-When the member community sewer and storm drain infrastructure cost burdens are added to the total NBC costs from the original EPA Guideline Approach, the original estimate of 1.67% from Table 1-8 is increased to 1.89% as shown in Table 1-24.
+When the member community sewer and storm drain infrastructure cost burdens are added to the total NBC costs from the original EPA Guideline Approach summarized in Table 1-5, the original estimate of 1.67% from Table 1-8 is increased to 1.89% as shown in Table 1-24.
 Therefore, including the local renewal and replacement costs increases the Residential Indicator but not to the extent that it would reach the "high burden" category as outlined in 1.6 (note that the Phase 2 indicators would remain unchanged from earlier).